-Simple and ultra fast cross platform tool for lossless trimming/cutting of video and audio files.
-Great for saving space by rough cutting your large video files taken from a video camera, GoPro, drone, etc. It lets you quickly extract the good parts from your videos and discard many gigabytes of data without doing a slow re-encode and thereby losing quality.
-It extremely fast because it does an almost direct data copy.
-It uses the awesome ffmpeg (included) for doing the grunt work.
+LosslessCut aims to be the ultimate cross platform ffmpeg GUI for extremely fast and lossless operations on video, audio, subtitle and other related media files.
+The main feature is lossless trimming and cutting of video and audio files, which is great for saving space by rough-cutting your large video files taken from a video camera, GoPro, drone, etc. It lets you quickly extract the good parts from your videos and discard many gigabytes of data without doing a slow re-encode and thereby losing quality.
+Or you can add a music or subtitle track to your video without needing to encode.
+Everything is extremely fast because it does an almost direct data copy, fueled by the awesome ffmpeg which does all the grunt work.

-- Lossless cutting of common video and audio formats
+- Lossless cutting of most video and audio formats

 - Take full-resolution snapshots from videos in JPEG/PNG format